aakash-dec7/FakeNewsDetection/README.md

 http://<EXTERNAL-IP>:5000
 ```

-The Fake News Detection model is now successfully deployed and accessible online.
+The Fake News Detection application is now successfully deployed and accessible online.

+## License

+This project is licensed under the **MIT License**.
+See [LICENSE](LICENSE) for details.